ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 focus lies on displaying and editing of molecules.
 Additionally, we support authoring of investigations which are sets of experiments.
 They can be entered in a structured way and queried by the system to be displayed on overview pages.
-Finally, we support literature references which are a necessity in scientific publications, and we integrate the common database PubChem to populate the wiki automatically with data about molecules.
+Finally, we support literature references which are a necessity in scientific publications, and we integrate the common database "PubChem" to populate the wiki automatically with data about molecules.

 ## Page types and structure
-The extension implies a particular data model in the wiki which looks as following:
+The extension imposes a particular data model in the wiki which looks as following:
 * *Topics*

   Topics are authored compilations of publications.
 They are represented as sub-categories of the pre-defined category